apache/lucene/lucene/MIGRATE.md

 method accepts now two additional int arguments to identify the min and max doc id of the range that the leaf partition being searched targets: `IndexSearcher#searchLeaf(LeafReaderContext, int, int, Weight, Collector)`.
 Subclasses of `IndexSearcher` that override the `searchLeaf` method need to be updated accordingly.

-### TotalHitCountCollectorManager creation

-`TotalHitCountCollectorManager` requires now a `boolean` flag upon creation, to indicate whether leaf partitions are being searched or not.
-This is to remove needless overhead for the default case where slices don't target segment partitions, which is a scenario that requires additional synchronization at the `Collector` level